edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 ```
 We now have a registered key named `edgex-demo` which we'll use later.

-2) Now, create the model assertion.
+3) Create the model assertion

 First, make yourself familiar with the Ubuntu Core [model assertion](https://ubuntu.com/core/docs/reference/assertions/model).